vazco/meteor-universe-collection/README.md

 -  `UniUsers.availablePermissions()`

-    Returns an object of key/value pairs, like:  {permissionName: "Permission Description", ....}
+    Returns: on client an object of key/value pairs, like:  {permissionName: templateNameOfField, ....}
+    on server side: {permissionName: true, ....},

 Setting new permission for user you can set only on server side, by method on universe user